Phuket’s Biggest Water Park with 25+ Rides and Wave Pool

 The Great Andaman Bay

-This is where everything opens up — the wave pool, some of the more scenic rides, and probably the most iconic photo spot in the whole park: the replica of James Bond Island (Koh Tapu), standing tall in the middle of the pool.
+This is where everything opens up: the wave pool, some of the more scenic rides, and probably the most iconic photo spot in the whole park: the replica of James Bond Island (Koh Tapu), standing tall in the middle of the pool.
 You can’t miss it.

-By mid-afternoon, we usually head to Wave Bar, right by the pool.
+By mid-afternoon, I usually head to Wave Bar, right by the pool.
 It’s a great spot to cool off with a drink (they serve smoothies, Thai iced tea, and beer), and the bar itself looks like it’s floating.
 There’s music playing, but it’s not too loud, more like a poolside lounge than a beach club.

 Naga Jungle

-You get a mat and a countdown, and then it’s just a rush to the bottom.
-We must’ve done it five times.
 Garuda Soars is a bit more twisty and high, with a big open funnel in the middle that feels like you’re flying.
 Artificial jungle trees and towering serpent sculptures shade the whole Naga Jungle area.
 It’s not just fun to ride; the visuals are pretty epic too.

 Emerald Forest